eleweiz/DeScattering_NN/README.md

 ## Real example (Spine): The real data used in the paper

-**Data downloading**: Download the data from Zenodo:XXXXX.
+**Data downloading**: Download the data from Zenodo: https://doi.org/10.5281/zenodo.6453404.
 Put the _data under the current path.

 There are 4 steps in total in this shared code to train and test the model: